MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/troubleshooting-proxy-url.md

 So when you try accessing a cloud app such as Salesforce, SharePoint Online, or AWS, you notice that its URL is suffixed with `.mcas.ms`, `.mcas-gov.us`, or `.mcas-gov.ms`.
 For example, when using the XYZ app, the URL you're used to seeing changes from `XYZ.com` to `XYZ.com.mcas.ms`.

-If the URL doesn't exactly match one of the replacement patterns (for example, `<app_site>.com` isn't replaced with `<app_site>.com.mcas.ms`), or if you have other concerns, contact your IT department.
+If the URL doesn't exactly match one of the replacement patterns, such as `<app_site>.com` isn't replaced with `<app_site>.com.mcas.ms`, or if you have other concerns, contact your IT department.

-If you don't recognize the remaining portion of the URL (for example, **myurl.com**.mcas.ms) as associated with any of your business apps, we recommend investigating the issue further and consider blocking the URL to avoid any potential security risks.
+If you don't recognize the remaining portion of the URL, such as **myurl.com**.mcas.ms, as associated with any of your business apps, we recommend that you investigate the issue further and consider blocking the URL to avoid any potential security risks.

 > [!NOTE]
 > Microsoft Edge users benefit from in-browser protection, and are not redirected to a reverse proxy.
 Your URLs retain their original syntax in Microsoft Edge, even when access and sessions are protected by Defender for Cloud Apps.
 For more information, see [In-browser protection with Microsoft Edge for Business (Preview)](in-browser-protection.md).